stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/app/Readme.txt

 Q13) UWUVCI crashes, UI disappears, or acts strange.
 A) Check that:
-   • You didn’t install in OneDrive / cloud folder
+   • You didn’t install or using a rom in OneDrive / cloud folder
    • Antivirus isn’t blocking background tools
-   • You extracted the ZIP before running
+   • Turkish locale has known to cause issues

 ============================================================
  💾 Injection & Compatibility